Developing residential real estate for profit is a risky business. The rewards make it worth it, but it is not a task to undertake lightly.

 Check out this video on block dimensions for side by side dual occupancy designs in Melbourne.

 Let’s get onto more property development tips.

-Overhanging trees can be encumbrances, even power poles or easements.
+Overhanging trees on development sites can be encumbrances, even power poles or easements.
 Anything that can come between a build running smoothly.

 In some cases, an encumbrance can halt development in its tracks.
 If you miss one, you’re looking at huge costs due to delays as you work out a way around or forward.